astridx/meinblog/sik/r/d3-angular-small-multiples-brushing/index.md

 ---
-title: "D3 on Angular: Small Multiples with Brushing"
+title: 'D3 on Angular: Small Multiples with Brushing'
-description: "This article shows how you can achieve Small Multiples with D3 using Angular.js.
-According to Edward Tufte (1983) Small Multiples are a concept to..."
+description: 'This article shows how you can achieve Small Multiples with D3 using Angular.js.
+According to Edward Tufte (1983) Small Multiples are a concept to...'
-date: "2015-01-04T13:50:46+02:00"
+date: '2015-01-04T13:50:46+02:00'
-categories: ["Angular", "D3"]
+categories: ['Angular', 'D3']
-keywords: ["angular d3"]
+keywords: ['angular d3']
-hashtags: ["#100DaysOfCode", "#d3js,#angularjs"]
+hashtags: ['#100DaysOfCode', '#d3js,#angularjs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />